 When a person is affected by an eating disorder, the whole family is impacted.
 It is my firm belief, supported by the evidence, that young peoples' recovery is greatly facilitated when remaining in their home environments, being supported to live their normal lives, whilst navigating the world of recovery.

 Meal times are often very difficult and stressful, and this is where my help and support has proven to be the most beneficial.
-Over the past year and a half, I have worked with many young people within the context of Eating Disorder's Home Care, and the feedback I have received informs me that our mode of practice is very efficacious.
+Over the past three years, I have worked with many people within the context of Eating Disorder's Home Care, and the feedback I have received informs me that our mode of practice is very efficacious.

 I ensure that I keep myself updated with evolving eating disorder practices through attending relevant training courses, alongside my work in an NHS eating disorder's unit.